mahdi-shojaee/amdextract/README.md

 An array of strings or RegExps that represent dependency paths that should not take into account.

-NOTE: `exceptsPaths` can also be declared before each module definition as strings of module paths separated by commas.
+NOTE: `exceptsPaths` can also be declared before each module definition as a comment of strings of module paths separated by commas.

 ``` js
 /* exceptsPaths: view/c */